ga-curriculum/men-stack-embedding-related-data-skyrockit/build-the-edit-page/README.md

 touch views/applications/edit.ejs
 ```

+### Shaping the data

 When revising the form for editing job applications, we'll largely use the same structure as our 'new' form.
-However, the key difference in the 'edit.ejs' file is that we already have existing data for the application.
+However, the key difference in the `edit.ejs` file is that we already have existing data for the application.

 The goal is to pre-fill the form with the current data so the user only has to modify the parts they want to update.
 This approach significantly improves the user experience, as it prevents the need to re-enter all the information for minor changes.